obiwanjacobi/vst.net/Source.Core/Code/readme.md

 You either deploy 32-bits (x86) or 64-bits (x64).
 There is no `AnyCPU`.

-> You can run `dotnet publish -o deployment` to get a start on finding the dependencies.
+> You can run `vstnet publish <targetpath> -o <out folder>` to get all the dependencies into one folder.

-* `ijwhost.dll` needs to be present in the same folder your managed plugin dll is installed to.
-There is a x86 and a x64 version - match it with your plugin.
-* Rename your plugin to end with either the `.net.dll` or `.net.vstdll` extension.
-* Jacobi.Vst.Interop.dll needs to be renamed to the same (orignal) name of your plugin.
-* Rename the Jacobi.Vst.Interop.runtimeconfig.json to match your plugin: `[myplugin].runtimeconfig.json`

 You should now be able to load your plugin in the host.
-VST.NET will show bootstrap errors with messages telling you which assemblies were not found (FileNotFoundException).
-These assemblies have to be added to your 'deployment' folder.
-Once you can load you plugin in the host without it showing errors -click through your plugin, assemblies may be lazy loaded- you have the set of files you need to deploy in order for your plugin to work on another machine.

-An alternative way to find all assembly dependencies is to follow all [assembly].deps.json files.

 ## VST.NET Host